Gordon's Indian Residential School: Demographic

 Apart from the local children from the George Gordon Reserve, students were drawn from the greater area in Saskatchewan as well, often being the overflow from other residential schools.
-Overflow was especially evident as result of the Baby Boom generation, with the year 1965 seeing children coming from such places as Churchill and Split Lake, Manitoba, in the east; Carlyle and Broadview in the south; and Battleford and Pelican Narrows in the north.
+Overflow was especially evident as a result of the Baby Boom generation, with the year 1965 seeing children coming from such places as Churchill and Split Lake, Manitoba, in the east; Carlyle and Broadview in the south; and Battleford and Pelican Narrows in the north.

 Of those children, 90% were Cree, 8% Salteaux, and 1% each were Assiniboine and Chipewyan.

 Abuse

-The residential school system in general is widely regarded as cultural genocide, due to the action of destroying Indigenous culture, language, and religion, as well as the intent to do so.
+The residential school system was part of continuing efforts by the Canadian and American governments towards indigenous cultural genocide through the facilitation and funding of deliberate, violent destruction of children's Indigenous culture, language, and religion, with full knowledge and intentions to do so.

-Children attending Gordon Indian Residential School were reported to have suffered various forms of abuse, inflicting severe damage to the Gordon community.
-The school has been proven to have facilitated the abuse of children under their care.
-The federal government knew of these abuses, and has since apologized and paid compensation to the victims.
-The extent of the damage done to these communities, however, is still unknown.
+Children attending Gordon Indian Residential School suffered many forms of abuse, inflicting severe damage to the Gordon community.
+The school has been proven to have inflicted abuse on children under their care.
+The federal government knew of these abuses and did nothing to stop them, and has since apologized and paid compensation to the victims after being brought to court.
+The extent of the damage done to these communities, however, is still 'unknown'.

 During the mid-1990s, the federal government settled the claims of over 200 abuse complainants from Gordon, while others were awarded sums after successfully suing the government.
 The George Gordon band was named by the federal Department of Justice as a co-defendant in three abuse lawsuits.
 The Canadian government maintains that, from 1975 until the closure of the Gordon school in 1996, the band had an advisory board in place that was responsible for administering the school—and by implication, was probably aware of what was happening.
 Some Gordon victims agree: "We have leadership that has gone through this system and now they want to cover it up.… They could have stopped it.
 But our bands were not there for us then and they don't give a rat's ass about us now."

 On the reserve today, the Gordon Recovery and Wellness Centre provides services and support to the victims of the abuse that occurred during the residential school system.